 You’re watching your favorite action flick.
 The hero has rescued the hostage and they’re blasting through rush-hour traffic on a motorcycle.
 Close behind them, the bad guys follow in a hot-rodded SUV, shooting hundreds of rounds of ammunition.
 Cars flip and explode, engines race and yet, you can hear every word of dialog.
 How is that possible?
-It’s not.
+It’s not, recording audio for video isn’t always a smooth process.
 Of course, they probably recorded dialog during the shoot, but all the external noise made it useless in the final edit.
-So the studio used a process called ADR to replace the dialog.
+So the studio used a process called automated dialogue replacement, or ADR, to replace the dialog.
 Sounds expensive, doesn’t it?
 What if I told you that your next production could use ADR to create a clean dime.

 Believe it or not, you really can do this at home with a short equipment list.
 The first item on the list is multitrack audio recording software – often called a DAW or digital audio workstation.
 Don’t let the fancy name scare you, this is any audio editor like Sound Forge, Audition, Reaper or even Audacity.
 Next, you need a decent microphone.
 This can be a shotgun, studio condenser mic or even a lapel mic.
 Just make sure you have a windscreen to minimize breath pops.
 Finally, you need a way to plug the mic into your computer.
 This may be as easy as plugging directly into your sound card with a couple of adapters.
 Alternatively, a simple 2-channel USB or Firewire audio interface offers more control and options.
 The basic techniques for this job are the same as any voice-over recording.
 See 10 Voice-Over Tips for a more comprehensive outline of the procedure.